zewelor/bradwii-X4/README.md

  * Bradwii was originally coded by Brad Quick for AVR: https://github.com/bradquick/bradwii
  * Trollcop forked and ported to ARM STM32, untested: https://github.com/trollcop/bradwii
  * The Mini54ZAN ARM port to V202/JD385 was done by Victor: https://github.com/victzh/bradwii
+ * The Hubsan X4 H107L port was done by Goebish: https://github.com/goebish/bradwii-jd385